deepkit-rest/rest/README.md

 | Update   | PATCH /books/1  | Serialization, Retrieving            |
 | Delete   | DELETE /books/1 | Retrieving                           |

-> You can extend the built-in CRUD Kernel for more functionalities:
+> We can extend the built-in CRUD Kernel for more functionalities:
 >
 > ```ts
 > class AppCrudKernel extends RestCrudKernel {